Travel Itinerary for One Week in Beijing

 Admission: 15 RMB

 Day 3: The Temple of Heaven, Beihai Park, Prince Gong’s Mansion, Houhai

 As I was planning my travel itinerary for one week in Beijing, the Temple of Heaven was high on my list of things to do.
 Situated in southern Dongcheng district it is just a 20-minute drive from the Forbidden City and can be best accessed from Tiantan East Gate station.
-I have combined visiting the Temple of Heaven and Beihai Park (that are quite far apart) because I wanted to roam around Beijing and explore its central neighborhoods.
+I have combined visiting the Temple of Heaven and the Beihai Park (that are quite far apart).
+That is because I wanted to roam around Beijing and explore its central neighborhoods.

 The Temple of Heaven was built in 1420 and was really important in terms of its religious significance.
 Today the entire ensemble is divided into two sections.
 The outer section is home to neat gardens, the inner section is made up of several smaller sections: The Imperial Vault of Heaven, Prayer for Good Harvests and the Circular Mound Alter.
 Tourists flock here for a good reason.
 The triple-gabled circular Taoist temple looks very unusual.
 This place where the Emperor prayed for good harvests, now turned into an extensive park.